 Though these audit trails can be supremely useful, they can also be difficult to navigate without the use of applications to analyze data and earmark unusual data points.

-SolarWinds offers multiple extremely helpful solutions for managing my data logs and making the best possible use of my audit trail.
-I’ll explain in the next section exactly how SolarWinds® Database Performance Analyzer (DPA), Log Analyzer, and Security Event Manager (SEM) can help optimize your Oracle database, analyze your data, and protect your network.
+SolarWinds offers multiple extremely helpful solutions for managing my data logs and making the best possible use of my database audit trail.
+I’ll explain in the next section exactly how SolarWinds® Database Performance Analyzer (DPA), Log Analyzer, and Security Event Manager (SEM) can help optimize your Oracle database auditing process, analyze your data, and protect your network.

 Oracle Database Auditing Best Practices